cruz-andr/otel-server/README.md

 An intelligent Model Context Protocol (MCP) server that gives autonomous AI agents (like Claude) the ability to act as a Site Reliability Engineer (SRE).

 This server bridges the gap between static code analysis and runtime observability.
-It allows LLMs to autonomously discover Docker containers, monitor resource utilization (OOM risks), tail logs, and drill down into OpenTelemetry distributed traces (via Jaeger)—all safely and securely.
+It allows LLMs to autonomously discover Docker containers, monitor resource utilization (OOM risks), tail logs, and drill down into OpenTelemetry distributed traces (via Jaeger), all safely and securely.

 ## Key Features